 Community Development Policy and Practice (M.A.)

-- Gain effective community development skills and tools through an applied four-term capstone project in your community
+- Gain effective community development skills and tools through an applied four-term capstone project in your community which can be done with your organization as part of your work

 - Connect with respected field experts across disciplines, including faculty and peers